 The electricity infrastructure network, or "the grid" as it is commonly referred to, consists of four primary components that must operate in perfect harmony.
 The infrastructure components of the electrical power grid network are generally considered to be: 1) Generation, 2) Transmission, 3) Distribution, and 4) Substations, including control systems which serve to connect each of the above primary systems components and modify (step up or step down the voltages) for the next step in electricity's journey to the end user.
 Under deregulation of electric power in Texas, generation of electricity has been decoupled from transmission, distribution, and substations.
-The overall grid itself is managed by ERCOT, under regulatory oversight of the PUCT.
+The overall grid itself is managed by the Electric Reliability Council of Texas (ERCOT), under regulatory oversight of the Texas Public Utility Commission.
 Generation and retail marketing of electricity are provided by firms not economically regulated in Texas.